vallard/Presentations/AWSReInvent2015/APIGateway.md

 * CHeck out Swagger import and client SDK
 * API Gateway kills Parse
 * Dry, but wow!
 Such good information.
 Very technical.
+* Stateless execution is the best way to scale.
+* No VPC integration

 ## Outline